 Each room has a guideline by the sink for the correct hand washing procedure.
 Hands are washed on starting the shift, before and after breaks and whenever gel build-up/ other is evident.
 Alcohol gel is the primary hand hygiene (HH) product and is available in all clinical areas and at all cot sides.
-Disposable gloves are also worn for all infant contact in removing gloves following infant contact.
+Disposable gloves are also worn for some infant contact in NICU.
+Hands are gelled before removing gloves from the glove box and again after removing gloves following infant contact.
 Please be mindful of the five moments of hand hygiene: before touching a patient, before a procedure, after a procedure or contact with bodily fluids, after touching a patient and after touching a patients' surroundings and/ or equipment.
 On your first day, you will receive a detailed education session on IPC and HH practices in the NICU.
 Hand cream is available, but should not be applied just before infant contact.
 Please let your preceptor or shift ACNM if you have any concerns about the skin integrity of your hands or the products used in NICU.
+To all students on NICU Placement,